didomi/magento/README.md

-# Didomi Consent Management for Magento 2:
+# Didomi Consent Management for Magento 2 (deprecated):

+> ⚠️  Didomi's native integration with Adobe Commerce (formerly Magento 2) is now deprecated and no longer supported.
+If you wish to deploy Didomi on your Adobe Commerce website, please refer our [deployment guide](https://developers.didomi.io/integrations/tutorials/deploy-didomis-sdk-for-your-adobe-commerce-website).

 ### Overview: